ngocthubk/PlaywrightUITest/README.md

 3. Click on "test" to view the test results of this run.

 ### How to run the test locally:
-1. Clone the project with the following command in the command line
+1. Clone the project to the local machine
 2. Copy the file .env.sample to .env.local
 3. Open the file .env.local, replace the values #InputYourUsername# and #InputYourPassword# with your username and password respectively on DemoQA
 4. Run the test with the standard command: npx playwright test